We answer your questions on Diabetes.

 You will receive several warnings about upcoming blood tests.
 Failure to go for the tests will result in you being designated uncontrolled.
-If this deemed uncontrolled period is in excess of 6 months (despite warnings), you will be designated permanently uncontrolled.
+If this deemed uncontrolled period exceeds 6 months (despite warnings), you will be designated permanently uncontrolled.

 Does AllLife pay for my Diabetic treatment?

-No. Payment for your Diabetic treatment (as well as all blood tests required to prove diabetic control) is for your cost.
-These costs may be paid as a prescribed minimum benefit by your medical aid or managed health care company, or by the public health sector.
+No. Payment for your Diabetic treatment (and all blood tests required to prove Diabetic control) is for your cost.
+These costs may be paid as a Prescribed Minimum Benefit (PMB) by your medical aid, managed health care company, or by the public health sector.

 What does Diabetic control mean?

-Diabetic control is the conformance to a prescribed diabetes mellitus treatment regime designed to maintain blood glucose and HbA1C levels at a safe and healthy level.
+Diabetic control is the conformance to a prescribed Diabetes Mellitus treatment regime, designed to maintain blood glucose and HbA1C levels at a safe and healthy level.
 The life insured is deemed to be uncontrolled if their HbA1C test result is greater than 8.5% for any 2 consecutive scheduled tests (scheduled tests occur every 9 months, although the life insured may undergo more frequent testing if required by their treating doctor).
-AllLife clearly defines what diabetic control means in its Diabetic Control and Control Monitoring Policy documents, which formalizes the above summary.
+AllLife clearly defines what Diabetic control means in its Diabetic Control and Control Monitoring Policy documents.
 These documents are in line with the current best medical practice.
-AllLife monitors diabetic control through access to individuals’ blood test results and communicates regularly with clients regarding their adherence status.
+AllLife monitors Diabetic control through access to individuals’ blood test results and communicates regularly with clients regarding their adherence status.

 What should my HBA1C be?